 Will You be Tuning in to Watch Shetland Season 6?

-Though it's a bit disappointing we'll have to wait so long for new episodes, we're thrilled to know the show will be back.
-Will you be tuning in when it finally arrives on our screens?
+Though it's a bit disappointing we've have to wait so long for new episodes, we're thrilled to know the show will be back – and we certainly can't fault them for delays in the midst of a global pandemic (not to mention the scheduling nightmare as so many productions tried to get back into the swing of things at once).
+Will you be tuning in for Shetland when it finally arrives on our screens?